 Looking for cherry blossoms in Seattle?

 The cherry blossom season is just about to begin here in Seattle.
-These spring-heralding flowers start to bloom in the Emerald City starting near the middle or end of March and lasting for about two weeks.
+These spring-heralding flowers start to bloom in the Emerald City starting near the middle or end of March and last for about two weeks.
 To help you get your best shot for Instagram, we rounded up the best places to see the cherry blossoms in Seattle.

-Everyone in Seattle turns out to celebrate this much-needed sign of springtime, so some of these spots can get pretty crowded.
+Everyone in Seattle turns out to celebrate this much-needed sign of springtime, so some of these spots can get crowded.
 You can also find cherry blossoms in your own neighborhood; scroll to the end of this article for our best tip for finding cherry blossoms near you.

 Here are the top six places to see cherry blossoms in Seattle this spring: